Nanou21/Option3_setup/README.md

 The key implementation lesson is that UE1's chained forwarding is derived from its **topology** and does not require a `specificPath`.
 UE2 retains the explicit `specificPath: [UPF2]` rule.
 Adding a multi-UPF `specificPath` to UE1 caused the SMF to select one UPF and ignore the other rather than preserving the intended chain.

 ```

-The YAML configuration files and PCAP should be copied from the validated testbed so the repository remains a reproducible snapshot of the working configuration.